jsnyders/StringTemplate-js/README.md

 npm install -g stringtemplate-js

-If you don't install globally links to the stc and stst commands are in the node_modules/.bin folder.
+If you don't install globally links to the stc and stst commands are in the `bin` folder.

 ## Using